-If you’re in a hurry, here’s the short answer: Iguanas can be dangerous animals.
-They have an incredibly strong tail that they can use in a whip-like manner, sharp serrated teeth and strong claws.
-However, they generally only use them in self defense and usually aren’t very aggressive towards humans if they’ve been properly raised.
-Also, they have the salmonella bacteria on their skin, which can be very dangerous to humans so make sure to wash your hands often when handling an iguana.
+It should be noted by anyone who’s considering getting a pet iguana that they can be dangerous animals.
+They have an incredibly strong tail that they can use in a whip-like manner, sharp serrated teeth, and strong claws.
+However, they generally only use them in self-defense and usually aren’t very aggressive towards humans if they’ve been properly raised.
+Also, they have salmonella bacteria on their skin, which can be very dangerous to humans so make sure to wash your hands often when handling an iguana.

 Iguanas are wild animals and can be dangerous